-Era of flying selfies is right around the corner, cheap drones like the GoolRC T32 are announced weekly.
-Maybe these toys are not perfect like the expensive DJI products yet, but technology is rapidly developing in this area and I’m sure that soon every one will afford his personal flying camera.
+The era of flying selfies is right around the corner, cheap drones like the GoolRC T32 are announced weekly.
+Maybe these toys are not perfect like the expensive DJI products yet, but technology is rapidly developing in this area and I’m sure that soon everyone will afford his personal flying camera.

-GoolRC T32 follows the basic concept of the JJRC H37 (foldable arms, WiFi FPV camera and APP control), the sElfie drone that had a great success in 2017.
+GoolRC T32 follows the basic concept of the JJRC H37 (foldable arms, WiFi FPV camera, and APP control), the sElfie drone that had great success in 2017.

 GoolRC T32 features and specs

 - Space-saving design with foldable arms;

 - Altitude hold (auto-hover);

 - 720p HD camera with WiFi real-time image transmission;

 - APP control (G sensor and virtual sticks);

 - About 6 ~ 8 minutes flight time;

 - Up to 100-meter control range (with physical remote controller).